-(a) Employee stock options reserve - The share options based payment reserve is used to recognise the grant date fair value of options issued to employees under Employee stock option plan of the Holding Company.
+Employee stock options reserve - The share options based payment reserve is used to recognise the grant date fair value of options issued to employees under Employee stock option plan of the Holding Company.

-Summary of significant accounting policies (Refer Note 2.1).
+Summary of significant accounting policies (Refer Note 2.2).
 The accompanying notes are an integral part of the Ind AS financial statements.

-For ASA & Associates LLP Chartered Accountants Firm registration number: 009571N/N500006 For and on behalf of the Board of Directors of ISG Novasoft Technologies Limited
+As per our report of even date For ASA & Associates LLP Chartered Accountants Firm registration number: 009571N/N500006

-Place: Bengaluru Date: May 22, 2020 Manoj Bawa Whole-time Director and Chief Financial Officer DIN: 01282046
+D Ramprasad Partner Membership number: 028241 For and on behalf of the Board of Directors of ISG Novasoft Technologies Limited

-Place: Bengaluru Date: May 22, 2020 M V Sampath Kumar Director DIN: 07613043
+Manoj Bawa Whole-time Director and Chief Financial Officer DIN: 01282046 M V Sampath Kumar Director DIN: 07613043